Vaibhav0120/SignWave/README.md

 SignWave is a web application that bridges communication gaps with sign language translation technology.
 It offers two main features: Sign to Text and Text to Sign.

+NOTE: This project is not complete.
+There are some bugs i am working on to fix them.

 [Watch It Live](https://sign-wave-gamma.vercel.app/)

 ## Project Overview